 - After receiving comments from reviewers, the editorial committee determines whether to accept or reject manuscripts.
 Manuscripts submitted as articles may be recommended for publication as research notes or research materials.

 - The editorial committee categorizes manuscripts as either: (a) accepted; (b) accepted with revisions; (c) to be sent back to reviewers after revisions; or (d) rejected.
 Manuscripts categorized as in need of revision under (b) or (c) should be rewritten and resubmitted to the editorial committee by the specified deadline, along with comprehensive answers addressing the problems identified by reviewers.
+If manuscripts that is categorized as (c) to be sent back to reviewers after revisions in initial peer reviews are revised and submitted by the deadline, the editorial committee categorizes the manuscripts as either: (a) accepted; (b) accepted with revisions; (c) rejected.
+In the case of (b) accepted with revisions, the revision will be acceptable more than one to the extent that time permits.

 - Manuscripts accepted for publication should be submitted to the editorial committee (submit-kiyou[at]panflute.p.u-tokyo.ac.jp) as camera-ready copy strictly adhering to the format set out in the template files.
 The copy should be submitted in both (a) .tex or .doc format, and (b) pdf format.
 Further corrections by the committee will not be made after the copy is submitted.
 Authors must therefore take responsibility for carefully checking their manuscripts before submitting camera-ready copy, including for adherence to formatting requirements.